To a Blind Horse

 The Mad That You Feel

 Fred Rogers: What do you do with the mad that you feel When you feel so mad you could bite?
 When the whole wide world seems oh, so wrong… And nothing you do seems very right?
 What do you do?
 Do you punch a bag?
 Do you pound some clay or some dough?
 Do you round up friends for a game of tag?
-Or see how fast you go? 更多...
+Or see 更多...

 Wes Anderson's Impossible Dreams